Monday, October 2News That Matters

 Is rooster fighting illegal in the Philippines?

 Cockfighting, locally termed sabong, remains a popular pastime in the Philippines, where both illegal and legal cockfights occur.
-Legal cockfights are held in cockpits every week, whilst illegal ones, called tupada or tigbakay, are held in secluded cockpits where authorities cannot raid them.
+Legal cockfights are held in cockpits every week, while illegal ones, called tupada or tigbakay, are held in secluded cockpits where authorities cannot raid them.

 Where is cockfighting most popular?